Fordham

 FLAA Mentorship

-The FLAA and Fordham Law’s mentorship and advising initiatives pair you with a diverse group of alumni of differing seniority levels, backgrounds, and experiences, in a variety of legal careers—all of whom are available to help students do everything from mastering the first year to acing interviews and getting an offer.
+The FLAA and Fordham Law’s mentorship and advising initiatives pair you with a diverse group of alumni of differing seniority levels, backgrounds, and experiences, in a variety of legal careers—all of whom are available to help you do everything from mastering your introduction to law school to acing interviews and getting an offer.
+Our 1L House Mentors program connects students with alumni mentors throughout their first year, and the Mentor Minute program provides an opportunity for you to meet with an alumni mentor in short-term settings.

 Worldwide Alumni Chapters